wadewegner/WordleSolver/README.md

 dotnet run
 ```

-6. Open your browser and navigate to `http://localhost:<PORT>` to start using the Wordle Solver.
+6. Open your browser and navigate to `http://localhost:<PORT>` to start using the Wordle Wizard.

 ## Usage

 1. Start a new game of Wordle (either on the official website or any other platform that offers the game).

-2. Input your Wordle guesses in the Wordle Solver app, indicating their color by double-clicking the letter (green, yellow, or dark grey).
+2. Input your Wordle guesses in the Wordle Wizard app, indicating their color by double-clicking the letter (green, yellow, or dark grey).

 3. Click the `Submit` button to get the next best guess based on your input history.